| Type of Plunge Pool | Price Range (AUD) | What This Includes |

 Costs Of Precast Concrete Plunge Pools

 Precast concrete plunge pools are an increasingly popular choice for homeowners looking to add a pool to their property.
 They’re a great alternative to concrete pools as they’re often more affordable but just as durable.
-We at Plunge Pools Brisbane are proud to offer our precast pools at very affordable prices starting from $25,000, with the average project costing between $35,000 to $50,000.
+To be specific, we offer precast pools at very affordable prices starting from $24,950.
+Most homeowners can expect to spend between $42,000 and $55,000 for a fully installed precast plunge pool, while premium packages with custom features can exceed $60,000.

 They’re extremely durable and require little maintenance, meaning you’ll save money on repairs and upkeep over the life of the pool.
 With all of these benefits, it’s no wonder that they are becoming the pool of choice for savvy homeowners.